bsc7th/dotfiles/README.md

 # bsc7th's dotfiles

+## Well-Maintained & Up-to-Date

+This project is actively maintained with the latest features, bug fixes, and improvements.
+All deprecated dependencies have been removed, ensuring a smooth, modern development experience.
+Keep your workflow fresh and optimized!

 ## Lakad Matatag: A Special Part of My Config

 Discipline and focus are key!
 As a reminder to stay strong and persistent in my learning journey, I’ve customized the discipline.lua with this message, **Lakad Matatag (Stay Strong, Keep Going)**.
 This is also my tribute to Dunno, Filipino DOTA 2 shoutcaster who passed away.
 His passion and dedication live on through this message.